gomesdasilva/ACTIN/README.md

 `-del` : If `True` deletes any output file (data and logs only; only files that match current ACTIN call will be deleted) before reading the file list and saving output.

 `-obj` : Object name to override the one from fits files in case the star has multiple names in different files (ex.
 Proxima, ProximaCen, Gl551).
-DO NOT USE WHEN READING FILES FROM MULTIPLE STARS.
+BE CAREFUL WHEN READING FILES FROM MULTIPLE STARS.

 `-t` : Tests the program using the test files.
 Options are `S2D`, `S1D`, `e2ds`, `s1d`, `adp` or `rdb` to test these type of files.